Planerio/aws-elasticache-cluster-client-build/README.md

 - only Linux 64bit
 - PHP 7.1 through to PHP 7.4 - thanks to the sury.org PHP repository!
-- with and without igbinary
+- with or without igbinary
+- with or without msgpack
+- with or without JSON
 - only without SASL
-- only without JSON
-- only without msgpack

 ### How-to